codeanticode/andrescolubri.net/_pages/02_code.md

 permalink: /code/
 ---

-I develop software tools for scientists, artists, and designers, and use some those tools in my own creative projects.
+I develop software tools for scientists, artists, and designers, and use some of those tools in my own creative projects.
 Most of my open source projects are hosted on [GitHub](https://github.com/codeanticode){:target="_blank"}, and older projects can still be found on [Sourceforge](https://sourceforge.net/u/acolubri/profile/){:target="_blank"}.

 * [Processing for Android](http://android.processing.org/){:target="_blank"}: Tools for Android development in Processing